Figures logo

 Before we go any further, we need to define two key concepts: internal equity and external equity.

 • External pay equity: This involves comparing your business with the external market to see whether your salaries are in line with industry standards.
-This ensures your compensation is competitive and helps you to attract and retain talent.
+It ensures your compensation is competitive and helps you to attract and retain talent.

 • Internal pay equity: This involves making comparisons between different groups of employees within your business to find out if there are any unjustifiable differences in pay.
-This allows you to ensure your internal pay practices are not influenced by unconscious bias or discrimination.
+It allows you to ensure your internal pay practices are not influenced by unconscious bias or discrimination.

 Why should you conduct a regular pay equity analysis?